-- 500 gms button mushroom cut into medium-sized pieces
+- 500 grams button mushroom cut into bite-size pieces

 - 1 large red onion sliced

-- 1-2 green chilies adjust as per taste
+- 1-2 sliced green chilies adjust to taste

 - 8-10 curry leaves

 - Heat oil in a pan and add fennel seeds.
-Saute for a few seconds till they become fragrant.
+Saute for a few seconds or until they become fragrant.

-- Add sliced onion, curry leaves, green chilies and sauté for around 8-10 minutes, till onion becomes translucent.
+- Add sliced onion, curry leaves, green chilies, and sauté until the onion becomes translucent.

-- Next, add the ginger-garlic paste and sauté for around a minute.
-Throw in the mushrooms, spices, salt and mix well.
+- Add ginger-garlic paste and sauté for around a minute.

-- Cook the mushrooms for 10-12 minutes or till the mushrooms are nicely cooked and the water released by mushrooms gets almost dry.
+- When the raw smell of garlic goes away, add chopped mushrooms, all the spices, and salt.
+Mix and cook mushrooms until the liquid released by mushrooms gets almost dry.
+It will take around 10 minutes on medium flame.
 Keep on stirring in between.
-Once mushrooms are cooked, switch off the gas.
+Once mushrooms are cooked, switch off the stove.